Reserve Pinot Noir 2019

 Winemaker: Tom Wallace

 Winemaking notes: The majority of this wine was destemmed into small open top stainless steel fermenters.
 Here they generally cold soak on skins for 5-7 days, before natural yeast start fermentation.
-Ferments are run up to 30 degrees and hand plunged regularly.
-A smaller component was 100% whole bunch fermented with wild yeast in the vineyard.
+Ferments are run up to 30 degrees and pump overs carried out up to four times per day.
+A smaller component was 100% whole bunch fermented with wild yeast.
 It was plunged in the traditional way of foot treading.
-Post ferment the wine is separated from the skins with a traditional French basket press, and after 24 hours settling they are run to French oak barriques for maturation, of which 15% are new.
+Post ferment the wine is separated from the skins with a traditional French basket press, and after 48 hours settling they are run to French oak barriques for maturation, of which 16% are new.
 In Spring the barrels warm up and go through Malolactic fermentation.
-After 10 months in barrel, each individual block is sampled and only the best are identified, blending is then undertaken in the winery, and the two clones chosen in 2018 were D4V2 and 115.
-The wine finished with an Alcohol of 14.0%, a TA of 6.4g/L and pH of 3.42.
+After 10 months in barrel, each individual block is sampled and only the best are identified, blending is then undertaken in the winery, and the two clones chosen in 2019 were D4V2 and MV6.
+The wine finished with an Alcohol of 13%.

 All our products are shipped from our Winery in Milawa, VIC.